aherrero/aherrero.github.io/_posts/2018-11-12-MultiplexingAndAtmega.markdown

 ![7segment.jpg](/assets/SN74HC595/7segment.jpg)

-If you connect (Q0, ..., Q6), with the segments (a,..., g) and your display is Common anode (VCC connected to display) the following array is applicable,
+If you connect (Q0, ..., Q6) from the shift register, with the segments (a,..., g) and your display is Common anode (VCC connected to display) the following array is applicable,

     byte numbersToDisplay[] = {
         B11000000,  //  0